jlanssie/Magpie/README.md

 You should have received a copy of the GNU General Public License along with this program, in the license.txt file.

-MagpieZero WordPress Theme incorporates code from Fred WordPress Theme, Copyright 2012 Jeremy Lanssiers Fred WordPress Theme is distributed under the terms of the GNU GPL